perseas/Pyrseas/README.rst

 - Generates SQL statements to modify a database so that it will match an input YAML/JSON specification

-- (planned) Generates a flexible web application to update PostgreSQL tables

 Requirements
 ------------

-- PostgreSQL 9.0 or higher
+- PostgreSQL 9.2 or higher

-- Python 2.6 or higher
+- Python 2.7 or higher

-- (planned) Werkzeug

-- (planned) Jinja2

 License
 -------